UB-612 COVID-19 Vaccine Description

 On February 8, 2021, COVAXX’s announced its COVID-19 Vaccine, UB-612, Induced Neutralizing Antibodies in 100% of Participants During Phase 1 Clinical Trial.
 “These results are very promising,” said Gray Heppner, M.D., FACP, FASTMH, Chief Medical Officer of COVAXX. ”We are encouraged by the data and are accelerating our Phase 2/3 program to deploy a safe and effective vaccine candidate to combat this pandemic.”

 “We are passionately dedicated to delivering transformative medicine through the discovery, development, and commercialization of vaccines for chronic and infectious diseases,” said Mei Mei Hu, CEO of Vaxxinity, stated in an April 2021 press statement.
 “Merging our pipelines leveraging the same platform into one company will strengthen our ability to advance these urgently needed vaccines around the world.”

 COVAXX is a wholly-owned subsidiary of Vaxxinity, founded in 1985.
 Lou Reese, Executive chairman of COVAXX, has been appointed Executive Chairman of Vaxxinity.
-Mei Mei Hu, CEO of COVAXX, has been appointed CEO of Vaxxinity as of June 2021.
+In addition, Mei Mei Hu, CEO of COVAXX, has been appointed CEO of Vaxxinity as of June 2021.

-COVAXX’s synthetic peptide-based vaccine platform is the epitome of manufacturability, producing over 500 million doses of its Foot and Mouth Disease vaccine per year (and over 4.5 billion doses delivered to date).
+Vaxxinity (COVAXX) synthetic peptide-based vaccine platform is the epitome of manufacturability, producing over 500 million doses of its Foot and Mouth Disease vaccine per year (and over 4.5 billion doses delivered to date).

 UB-612 COVID-19 Vaccine Indication